IgnacyBerent/BrainLab/ReadME.md

 ## Data
 The data used in this project is not public.
 It comes from healthy volunteers aged 20-25 years old.

-## Alghoritm
+## Algorithm
-The alghoritm of PRSA is based on the following steps:
+The algorithm of PRSA is based on the following steps:
 1. Finding peaks in the signal

 ![signal_sample](images/signal_sample.png)